Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Lower Bound on the Approximation Ratio

 {\bf First step: Weak duality.} For every $\ell\in [k]$, let $\mathbf{1}_{k}(\ell)=1$ if $\ell=k$ and $\mathbf{1}_{k}(\ell)=0$ for $\ell\neq k$.
 Consider the following infinite-dimensional linear program:

-The variables $\beta_{t,\ell}(q)$ represent the probability density of an optimal algorithm choosing quantile $q$ at time $t$ when $\ell$ items can still be chosen, and variable $v$ captures the approximation factor of the policy.\footnote{``$[0,1]$-a.e.'' means almost everywhere in $[0,1]$ w.r.t. the Lebesgue measure~\citep{kolmogorov1975introductory}.} We denote by $w_{n,k}$ the optimal value of \ref{form:dual-relaxation}.
+The variables $\beta_{t,\ell}(q)$ represent the probability density of an optimal algorithm choosing quantile $q$ at time $t$ when $\ell$ items can still be chosen, and variable $v$ captures the approximation factor of the policy.
+(See also the interpretation of the linear program in subsection~\ref{subsec:warm-up}.)
+We denote by $w_{n,k}$ the optimal value of \ref{form:dual-relaxation}.
 The following lemma shows that weak duality holds for the pair of infinite-dimensional programs \ref{form:LP_dual} and \ref{form:dual-relaxation}.

 \begin{lemma} For every $n\geq 1$ and every $k\in \{1,\ldots,n\}$, we have $v_{n,k}\ge w_{n,k}$. \end{lemma}